Goudi coup: Consequences of the Young Turk Revolution

-Greece at the time was still embroiled in the Cretan question.
+Greece, at the time, was still embroiled in the Cretan question.
 In 1905, Eleftherios Venizelos had led the Theriso revolt against High Commissioner George of Greece, who had been appointed by the European powers, and demanded enosis.
-In 1906, the Prince resigned, and a new Commissioner, the former Greek Prime Minister Alexandros Zaimis, was installed.
-The Young Turk Revolution pushed the Cretans to unilaterally proclaim definitive enosis, taking advantage of the absence of the new High Commissioner.
+In 1906, the Prince resigned, and a new commissioner, the former Greek prime minister Alexandros Zaimis, was installed.
+The Young Turk Revolution pushed the Cretans to unilaterally proclaim definitive enosis, taking advantage of the absence of the new high commissioner.

 Anti-Greek demonstrations took place in Turkey, where the press launched a similar campaign.
-The European powers displayed hostility toward Greece, while Georgios Theotokis’ government was subject to increasing criticism.
+The European powers displayed hostility toward Greece, while Georgios Theotokis' government was subjected to increasing criticism.
 His replacement with Rallis had little effect.
 The new prime minister hastened to show signs of goodwill toward the Turkish ambassador and the Western powers.
 Wishing to avoid a new Greco-Turkish war, he criticised the "Cretan revolutionaries" and declared his willingness to abide by the Great Powers' decisions.
 Indignation toward the government's weaknesses and timorous attitude mounted, among the populace as well as in the army, above all among the young officers who had fought in Macedonia.
 The idea of imitating the Young Turk officers began to spread.